Updated March 2019

 1. What is trademark strength, and why is it important?

 The nature of a mark, particularly its relative strength or weakness, will have a direct bearing on its performance in the market and the scope of legal protection to which the mark is entitled.
 A mark that is highly distinctive functions as a strong mark, identifying the owner as the source of the covered products or services.
-When a mark is not inherently distinctive and/or it may already be used by others in connection with different products or services, the mark is considered weak.
+When a mark is scarcely distinctive and/or it may already be used by others on or in connection with different products or services, the mark is considered weak.
 In general, the stronger a mark is, the easier it is for the mark to be registered and protected from unauthorized use by others.

 2. How is a mark’s strength or weakness gauged?